-By default, the recover1 utility will be installed in the directory, c:\Program Files\RMCOBOL.
-From an MS-DOS Prompt window, change your Windows directory to be the directory into which recover1 was installed and invoke the recover1 command as described in the instructions that follow.
+By default, the RM/COBOL Recover1 Utility (recover1) will be installed in the directory, c:\Program Files\Liant\RMCOBOLvx (where vx represents the version number).
+From a command window, change your Windows directory to be the directory into which recover1 was installed and invoke the recover1 command as described in the instructions that follow.